przemir/Ogre_Sample_GpuParticles/README.md

 # Ogre_Sample_GpuParticles

 Sample showing how to create gpu particles with Ogre.
-Currently only DirectX11 is working (shaders are written only in HLSL).
+Works for Direct3D11, OpenGL3+.
+Vulkan works as long as particle system is with render queue where there is no caster pass (otherwise crashes).
+Metal was not implemented.
 This contains ParticleSystemWorld, capable of storing multiple particle types at the same time.

 ![screen](screens/Sample_GpuParticles.jpg 'Screen')